Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 ## Post Deployment

-Once APIM helm charts and Cloud Entity Helm chart are deployed, update the KPS configuration as follow to integrate the component together.
+Once the APIM and [Cloud Entity](/docs/deployment/installation/cloudentity) Helm charts are deployed, update the KPS configuration as follows to integrate the components together.

 ### Update KPS configuration

-You need to import some configurations in th Key Properties Store.
+You need to import some configurations in the Key Properties Store (KPS).
 They are used in policies for consent flows.

-To change the KPS
+To change the KPS:

-* The organization ID is different for each bank, please modify the helm chart file `open-banking-apim-config/files/kps/kpsConfig1.json` to change the organizationId with your own bank/PSPSP ID.
+* The organization ID is different for each bank.
+Modify the Helm chart file `open-banking-apim-config/files/kps/kpsConfig1.json` to change the organizationId with your own bank/PSPSP ID.

 * Execute the following command: